microsoft/OpticSim.jl/docs/src/repeat.md

 a[3,3]
 ```

-The Lattice points are are defined by a weighted sum of the basis vectors:
+The Lattice points are defined by a weighted sum of the basis vectors:
 ```
 latticepoint = ∑αᵢ*eᵢ
 ```